What is risk exposure in business? What is pure risk?

 Residual risk is the risk that remains after efforts to identify and eliminate some or all types of risk have been made.

-Another reason residual risk consideration is important is for compliance and regulatory requirements -- for example, International Organization for Standardization 27001 stipulates this risk calculation.
-Finally, residual risk is important to calculate for determining the appropriate types of security controls and processes that get priority over time.
+Residual risk management is also important for compliance and regulatory requirements.
+For example, International Organization for Standardization 27001 requires this type of risk calculation.
+Finally, residual risk is important to calculate for determining the appropriate security controls and processes that get priority over time.

-Residual risk, as stated, is the risk remaining after efforts have been made to reduce the inherent risk.
+Residual risk is the risk remaining after risk management efforts have been made to reduce the inherent risk.

 How is residual risk calculated?

-Thus, a classic residual risk formula might look something like this:
+A classic residual risk formula might look like this:

 Residual risk = inherent risk - impact of risk controls